Domestic Violence/Sexual Assault

 Eligibility: Our services are gender inclusive for adults with child(ren) in immediate need of concealed shelter due to domestic or sexual violence living in Cass or Sarpy Counties, Nebraska.

-Funding: This program is made possible with generous support from the United Way of the Midlands.
+Funding: These services are made possible with generous support from the United Way of the Midlands.

-A total of $329,785, or 26%, of this project is supported by federal Victims of Crime Act (VOCA) subgrant #144-2022-VA1012, awarded by the Nebraska Crime Commission through funding provided by Office for Victims of Crime, Department of Justice; in addition, $74,802, or 6%, is supported by subgrant STOP Violence Against Women Act (VAWA) #144-2024-VW-4014; in addition, $29,741, 0r 2.4% is supported by subgrant SASP #144-202-SA7012 and points of view or opinions contained in this document are those of the author and do not necessarily represent the official position or policies of the Commission or the Department of Justice.
+A total of $190,000, or 15.2%, of this project is supported by federal Victims of Crime Act (VOCA) subgrant #144-2024-VA1058, awarded by the Nebraska Crime Commission through funding provided by Office for Victims of Crime, Department of Justice; in addition, $75,274, or 6%, is supported by subgrant STOP Violence Against Women Act (VAWA) #144-2024-VW-4014; in addition, $29,741, 0r 2.4% is supported by subgrant SASP #144-202-SA7012 and points of view or opinions contained in this document are those of the author and do not necessarily represent the official position or policies of the Commission or the Department of Justice.

 CHOOSING NON-VIOLENCE GROUP